JisrAI/qanun-functions/README.md

    - Operating System: Linux
    - Plan type: Consumption (Serverless)

-2. Configure application settings in Azure Portal:
+2. Configure application settings in Azure Portal with the same settings as in local.settings.json
-   - ES_URL: Elasticsearch URL
-   - ELASTIC_API_KEY: API key for Elasticsearch
-   - ELASTIC_CLOUD_ID: Cloud ID for Elasticsearch
-   - ELASTIC_VERIFY_CERTS: "true"

-3. Get the publish profile:
-   - Go to your Function App in Azure Portal
-   - Click on "Get publish profile"
-   - Copy the entire content

-4. Add the publish profile to GitHub secrets:
+3. Add your publish profile to GitHub secrets:
-   - Go to your GitHub repository settings
-   - Navigate to Secrets and variables > Actions
-   - Create a new secret named `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`
-   - Paste the publish profile content
+   - Get the publish profile from Azure Portal
+   - Add it as `AZURE_FUNCTIONAPP_PUBLISH_PROFILE` in repository secrets

-5. The workflow will automatically deploy when you push changes to the `main` branch.
+4. The workflow will automatically deploy when you push to main
-   You can also manually trigger the workflow from the Actions tab.

 ### Option 2: Manual Deployment

-1. Using Azure Functions Core Tools:
 ```bash
 func azure functionapp publish <app-name>
 ```

-2. Using VS Code:
-   - Install Azure Functions extension
-   - Right-click on the project folder
-   - Select "Deploy to Function App..."
-   - Follow the prompts
+## API Usage

-### Usage
+### Sync Documents

-Send documents to the sync endpoint:

 ```bash
 curl -X POST https://<app-name>.azurewebsites.net/api/documents/sync \